-Generally, your best option for finding legal CBD products is to purchase them online, but you shouldn’t have too much trouble finding local stores selling them over the counter.
+Your best option for finding legal CBD in Indiana is to purchase them online, but you shouldn’t have too much trouble finding local stores selling them over the counter either.

 CBD can be made from both flowering marijuana and industrial hemp plants.
 Indiana law changes depending on the source of your CBD.

 In March 2018, Governor Eric Holcomb signed State Enrolled Act 52, which made it legal for Indiana residents to buy, sell, and possess CBD as long as it contains less than 0.3% THC.

 The market for CBD is new and growing.
 A lot of shady companies are pouncing on the opportunity to make a quick buck by selling low-quality products.
 Protect yourself by becoming an informed customer.